-Information conveyed to urologists regarding laser fiber diameter is incorrect, says new studySeptember 17th, 2013 in Other /
+Information conveyed to urologists regarding laser fiber diameter is incorrect, says new studySeptember 17, 2013 in Medicine & Health / Other

 Neither the total nor the core diameters of laser fibers correspond to the advertised laser fiber diameter, revealed a new study investigating lasers used for urological surgery.
 Furthermore, there are serious differences between manufacturers of fibers with a supposedly equal diameter.